ashleycampion/IrisDataSetProject/README.md

 ### Parallel Coordinates

-Before taking the diving into the realm of unforgiving functions, there is one last plot that is worth having a look at.
+Before taking the dive into the realm of unforgiving functions, there is one last plot that is worth having a look at.

 The parallel coordinates plot is hands down, no question, absolutement, god-forgive-you-if-you-doubt-it the most beautiful of plots of the iris data set.
 I mean just look at it: